Pattullo Bridge Gas Line Replacement

 Work is underway reviewing options to replace our gas line on the Pattullo Bridge, ahead of the bridge being replaced and decommissioned in 2024.

-We expect to select a preferred option later this year and to file an application for a Certificate of Public Convenience and Necessity with the British Columbia Utilities Commission in late 2019.
+We expect to select a preferred option later this year and to file an application for a Certificate of Public Convenience and Necessity with the British Columbia Utilities Commission in 2020.
 Construction is currently scheduled for 2021.

 We will continue to keep the community informed of this project as it progresses.